-This seamless, regional submodel covers all the counties that are all or partially within the Southwest Florida Water Management District, plus a one-county buffer to account for growth drivers outside the District that could influence growth within the District.
+This seamless, "regional" submodel covers all the counties that are all or partially within the Southwest Florida Water Management District, plus a one-county buffer to account for growth drivers outside the District that could influence growth within the District.
 It was then reclassified to stretch its mean driver values between 0 and 100, to better differentiate the relative probability of development.

-Figure 5 depicts the Growth Drivers Submodel for SWFWMD, with high development potential in red, moderate development potential in yellow and low development potential in blue.
-This submodel was then used by the Population Model to rank undeveloped parcels based on their development potential, which is explained in the "Growth Calculation Methodology" section.
+This submodel was then used by the GSAPF Model to rank undeveloped parcels based on their development potential, which is explained in the "Growth Calculation Methodology" section.
 Note that growth may still occur in areas assigned relatively low values from this model based on the historical growth trends.
-This submodel was used to rank undeveloped parcels based on their development potential, which is explained in the Growth Calculation Methodology section.
+This submodel was used by the Model to rank undeveloped parcels based on their development potential, which is explained in the Growth Calculation Methodology section.